-Barbs are a very large family of fish that come in all sizes and colors.
+Barbs make up a very large family of fish that come in a wide range of sizes and colors.
 All barbs are members of the subfamily Barbinae, with family members found in Europe, Asia, and (according to some sources) Africa.
 Barbs come in many sizes and colors, though they all share a common shape.
 Rosy Barbs are well known to aquarists as one of the hardiest and best of the egg-layers for beginners.

 |Social||Peaceful, especially in groups; otherwise semi-aggressive|